Dendy Sulistyawan: Persela Lamongan (loan)

 On 26 July 2018, Bhayangkara manager, Sumardji, announced that Dendy with his teammates, Ambrizal and Panggih Prio Sembodho signed for Persela Lamongan to play in the Liga 1 in the half of 2018 season, on loan from Bhayangkara.
 He made his club debut of the season on 29 July 2018, coming as a substitutes in second half for Fahmi Al-Ayyubi and scored his first goal in second half for Persela with scored hat-trick in a 3–2 home win against Persipura Jayapura at the Surajaya Stadium, Lamongan.
 On 21 September, he made his first assists to Fahmi Al-Ayyubi in Persela's 3–2 away lose over PSMS Medan.
-On 2 November, he scored a brace for the club in a 3–0 home win against Sriwijaya, with a 3–0 victory, brought Persela to 10th place league table. a week laters, he scored the opening goal in a 1–1 draw over Mitra Kukar. a week laters, he scored the opening goal in the first half and give another assists to Loris Arnaud in Persela's 4–0 win over Arema at Surajaya Stadium.
+On 2 November, he scored a brace for the club in a 3–0 home win against Sriwijaya, with a 3–0 victory, brought Persela to 10th place league table. a week later, he scored the opening goal in a 1–1 draw over Mitra Kukar. a week later, he scored the opening goal in the first half and give another assists to Loris Arnaud in Persela's 4–0 win over Arema at Surajaya Stadium.
 Despite having just had a good half of the season for Persela with 16 league appearances and total scoring 9 goals in 2018 season, Dendy decided to re-join Bhayangkara because his status at the Persela was on loan to get lots of playing minutes.